damianhakert/damianhakert.github.io/source/_posts/2016-03-15-gitlab-enterprise-edition-price-change.markdown

 - We want to enable people to order individual licenses.
 Now, if you need 2 you don't need to buy a pack of 10 or if you need 104 you don’t need to buy a pack of 200.
 - We want to avoid raising the price of our basic package.
-- We have more Enterprise Edition Options coming and we want to charge only the people that use them instead of raising the price for everyone.
+- We will also be offering have Enterprise Edition Options (EE) for organizations to purchase with their subscription.
+EE Options will be specific features which certian organizations will find extremely valuable.
+We want to charge only the people that use thes Options instead of raising the price for everyone.
 - We want to charge more for 24/7 support.
 - Our plus package was not selling well and we want to be able to customize the price based on the needs of the customer, you.